7 Ways to Protect Your Small Business From Fraud

 Fraud, in its various forms, costs North American companies billions every year.
 The exact figures are hard to calculate, as many small rip-offs are never discovered or reported.

 There probably isn’t any way to completely protect your business from fraud, but there are steps you can take to minimize the likelihood that you’ll lose money on the most common types of schemes.
-To help you stay safe, and keep your own money where it belongs, here are seven things you can do to make yourself a more difficult target for thieves and scam artists:
+To help you stay safe, and keep your own money where it belongs, here are seven things you can do to make yourself a more difficult target for thieves and scammers:

 #1: Use Dedicated Accounts for Your Business